snrnats/doc-centre/docfx_project/pro/reports/by-carrier.md

     <img src="../images/reports/by-carrier-over-time-data.png"/>
 </a>

-The **Consignments Shipped by Carrier Over Time** chart's **Show Data** option shows the number of consignments that were whipped by each of your carriers on each day.
+The **Consignments Shipped by Carrier Over Time** chart's **Show Data** option shows the number of consignments that were shipped by each of your carriers on each day.